 There was a recent discussion using this passage.
 In it, someone mocked the idea of a person taking just a sip of the water Jesus gives, and that being enough to never thirst.
 The scorned idea centers on the assertion that salvation can be lost.

 What do you think can be gleaned from this selection as to what Jesus is really saying?

 I want to draw attention to one particular verb used two ways.
 The verb is translated to the English ‘drinks.’
 But the underlying Greek reveals something substantial we might miss.

 In the first instance, the Greek verb translated ‘drinks’ is present tense in a nominative mood.
 In essence, it is saying that every time one drinks of this water, thirst will return.

-The second instance the verb translated as drinks is changed to aorist tense in a subjunctive mood.
-Aorist tense is best understood as a once-and-done action that carries forward.
-In other words, it is similar to present perfect like he is born.
+In the second instance, the verb translated as drinks is changed to aorist tense in a subjunctive mood.
+The aorist tense is best understood as a once-and-done action that carries forward.
+In other words, it is similar to the present perfect like he is born.
 The birth happened and the effect it caused carries forth.
 The birth is not undone, nor does it have to be repeated or continued.

 That second instance is also in a subjunctive mood.
 This can convey a potentiality in the verb, which is translated correctly in the above quotation, whoever drinks.

 What we can deduce logically, since no minimum quantity is given by Jesus to qualify how much is needed, a sip suffices to satisfy the thirst forever.
 He did say never thirst.
 Think of the thief on the cross.